mofu312/desktop-bot/docs/BACKEND_EN.md

 ## 3. STT Module (`stt_backend.py`)
 Handles speech recognition.
 - **SenseVoice Engine**: Uses the offline SenseVoice model for high-speed and accurate recognition.
+The `setup.ps1` installation script in this project downloads and uses the SenseVoiceSmall speech recognition model developed and open-sourced by Alibaba Group (FunASR), following the FunASR Model License 1.1.
+This script uses the ONNX converted version provided by the k2-fsa / sherpa-onnx project.
 - **Voice Activity Detection (VAD)**: Automatically stops recording and starts recognition after a period of silence.
 - **Hotkey Binding**: Supports global hotkeys (default `Alt+Q`) to trigger voice interaction.